 Alternative Exercise: Deadlifts

-Men’s Fitness suggests squatting or deadlifting as an alternative to leg extensions in order to encourage a co-contraction from surrounding muscles.
-This will keep you more balanced and prevent knee strain and keeps counterstrain at a minimum.
-Doing this spreads joint pressure out evenly around the joint.
-Squats and deadlifts are closed chain exercises, which are better because they recruit a large amount of muscle groups, helping build more strength.
+Squatting or deadlifting is an excllent alternative to leg extensions because it encourages co-contractions from surrounding muscles.
+This will keep you more balanced and prevent knee strain.
+Doing this spreads joint pressure out evenly.
+Squats and deadlifts are closed chain exercises, which are better because of what I mentioned above and they recruit numerous muscle groups, helping build more strength.

 Sick of feeling you are always doing things the “wrong way”.
 Contact me for now and try personal training free for a month.